Advanced Civil Schooling (ACS)

 Selection to the program is competitive, based both on performance evaluations as an officer as well as academic achievement.
-The Human Resources Command provides fully funded resources to educate officers who not only exhibit a strong military manner of performance potential (MOPP), but also possess a strong academic background and the potential to achieve a graduate level education.
+The Human Resources Command provides fully funded resources to educate officers who not only exhibit strong military potential, but also possess a strong academic background and the potential to achieve a graduate level education.

 Upon completion of the program, the officer is obligated to a "utilization tour" in an assignment requiring the academic qualifications.
 Officers incur an Active Duty Service Obligation (ADSO) of three days for every one day in school.

-Nominations: Approximately 412 students enter the Advanced Civil Schooling Program annually (does not include separately funded AAC, SOLIC and EGSP programs).
+Nominations: No more than 412 students may enter the Advanced Civil Schooling Program annually (does not include separately funded programs like AAC, SOLIC and EGSP/GRADSO/PB-GSIP).
 Based on the budget, the Advanced Civil Schooling Chief allocates program space availability among the Training Agencies (Basic Branches, Functional Areas, USMA, FLEP, JAGC, PAWC, JCS/OSD, Harvard Strategist, WOD, AAC, SOLIC).

 Training agencies select Advanced Civil Schooling candidates for their designated openings.
-Career Divisions (Maneuver, Fires and Effects Division (MFED), Operations Support Division (OSD) and Force Sustainment Division (FSD) screen nominees to ensure they meet eligibility requirements and to determine manner of performance potential.
-Chief of Development Branch, Leadership Development Division, Human Resources Command reviews candidate information for final approval.
+Career Divisions (Operations Division (OD)), Operations Support Division (OSD) and Force Sustainment Division (FSD)) screen nominees to ensure they meet eligibility requirements and to determine potential.
+Chief of Advanced Education Programs Branch, Leadership Development Division, Human Resources Command reviews candidate information for final approval.

-Simultaneous to the Advanced Civil Schooling application process, the officer applies to the desired civilian institutions, unless otherwise directed by Human Resources Command.
-After the officer has been accepted by a university and approved by the Development Branch, the officer's Assignment Officer will issue a Request For Orders (RFO) through the appropriate PSB.
+Simultaneous to the Advanced Civil Schooling selection process, the officer applies to the desired civilian institutions, unless otherwise directed by Human Resources Command.
+After the officer has been accepted by a university and his/her nomination packet has been processed by the Development Branch and approved by Chief of Advanced Education Programs Branch, Leadership Development Division, the officer's Assignment Officer will issue a Request For Orders (RFO) through the appropriate PSB.